cislow970/raspberry-solar-mon/home_assistant/README.md

 **Warning: you need to change value of key "host" with ip address assigned to Home Assistant in your installation.**

+After modify of configuration you need to restart Home Assistant services.

 ### Create dashboard to show custom sensors

-Map to Energy dashboard the custom sensors for Peimar Inverter metrics.
+Mapping to Energy dashboard the custom sensors for Peimar Inverter metrics.

 Result:

 ![Energy dashboard](https://github.com/cislow970/raspberry-solar-mon/blob/main/home_assistant/images/ha12.png)

-Create a custom dashboard, for example "Solar Energy" to show custom sensors:
+Create a custom dashboard, for example "SOLAR ENERGY" to show custom sensors:

 Example: